vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 "It is sometimes asked whether one will get salvation by living in a Holy place, where the Lord is ever present.
 Will not even sinners attain moksha there?"
 It is said.
 But, it is the conclusion of the shastras that 'Bhagavath-Kshetra Vasa' is helpful to only those, who are not haters of the Lord.
 Mere living in a Holy place, will not be the cause of salvation; but, it may influence one to follow the spiritual discipline such as bhakti or prapatti, and attain moksha.
 If not, even those who are behaving disagreeably to the Lord, will have to gain moksha by merely dwelling at 'Bhagavath Kshetra'.
 It may be possible that living in a Holy place may lead one, who is not engaged in activities opposed to shastras, to gain a clear vision and remember the Lord at the last moment.
 For 'Bhagavath-Pravanas' or those who are devoted to the Lord, living in a Holy place, may be helpful to get rid of their defects and attain the Lord.

 The offences that are committed in Holy places, will be having very devastating effects.
 Even this, is on account of the greatness of the Lord.
 The 'anukulya' or being mostly agreeable to the Lord, would surely uplift an aspirant in some way or other, by getting rid of all faults, and the Lord would grant him his own abode, depending upon some pretext or other.
 If one is not devoted to the Lord, he cannot aspire to gain that Supreme benefit.
-So, one should be very cautious in one's thoughts, words and deeds.
+So, one should be very cautious in one's thoughts, words and deeds. 'रागादिदूषिते चित्ते नास्पदी मधुसूदनः। न बघ्नाति रति हंसः कदाचित् कर्दमांभसि ।

-276

-Essence of Srimad Rahasyatraya Saram

-'रागादिदूषिते चित्ते नास्पदी मधुसूदनः। न बघ्नाति रति हंसः कदाचित् कर्दमांभसि ।

 "The destroyer of the demon Madhu, the Supreme Lord, does not take resort in minds that are defiled by desire, passion, hatred and others.
 A swan will never take delight in marshy waters".